 Navigate to Documents > Categories in Wordpress administrator interface and click New to open the new category form.

 When you add a new category you will be presented with the following screen.

 Add your category title in this field, you can click on the icon next to the title to select an icon from the default list or add a custom icon.

-  The category alias will be generated automatically from your category title, but you can also edit this field to set a custom alias.
-The alias when generating URL's for your category.
+The category URL slug will be generated automatically from your category title, but you can also edit this field to set a custom value.

 Select the parent category for your category.
 In the administrator you will see all the categories, in the frontend you can only see those categories you have access to through the menu item you are in.